France 3: Ici 19/20

-A typical edition of 19/20 opens with a short summary of the national and regional headlines.
+A typical edition of Ici 19/20 opens with a short summary of the national, regional and international headlines.
 This is then followed by an opt-out for either regional news or local features, with the main regional news airing after this at 19:00.
-The national news concludes the programming block at 19:30.

 Previously, a 15-minute programme, launched in July 2010 called 18:30 Aujourd'hui opened the 19/20 news sequence, presenting the leading news stories from France 3's regional news bureaux.
 It was cancelled in September 2011, with the regional round-up moving to the 12/13 news programme.

 Former

 Soir/3

 Soir 3, broadcast every night at 22:30 CET, is the network's late night news programme, presented by Francis Letellier (ad interim) on weeknights and Sandrine Aramon at weekends.

 On 5 January 2009, the programme began to incorporate a 5-minute regional news opt-out as part of a revamp of France 3's schedule to accommodate the end of prime-time advertising.

 On 26 August 2019, the program was moved to Franceinfo due to cost cutting and was renamed to Le 23h.
 The concept of the program remains "grand JT du soir de France Télévisions".